buggyrace/buggy-race-about/docs/hosting/heroku.md

 Back at your app page (now with a database resource too), go to the **Settings** tab and by _Config vars_ click on **Reveal config vars**.

 You'll see that Heroku has put one in there already called `DATABASE_URL` (you can't edit this — and you don't need to).
+If you've just started the database, don't panic if you don't see it yet: it might take a few minutes until it appears... you can do all the following steps up until "deploy the site".

 We recommend you **add the following three config vars**, exactly like this: